RiversideValley/Fluid.Framework/src/routes/docs/index.md

 ### What is this?

-`fluent-svelte` is a [Svelte](http://svelte.dev/) component UI library that emulates the look and feel of [Microsoft's Windows UI Controls](https://github.com/microsoft/microsoft-ui-xaml/) which conform to the Fluent Design System.
+`@riversidevalley/fluid` is a [Svelte](http://svelte.dev/) component UI library that emulates the look and feel of [Microsoft's Windows UI Controls](https://github.com/microsoft/microsoft-ui-xaml/) which conform to the Fluent Design System.

 <InfoBar
     severity="caution"